 would be the bragging rights, to be emblazoned next year on your

-brochure, or printed in your church newsletter, or announced at the
+brochure and on your website and social media, or printed in your church newsletter, or announced at the

 next faculty meeting.
 There would be the award certificate hanging

 proudly in your rehearsal room, office or auditorium lobby; there